 Indigenous peoples in Peru

-Today, however, 21% of the national territory is covered by mining concessions that overlap with 47.8% of the territories of rural farming communities.
-Nearly 75% of the Peruvian Amazon is divided up into oil and gas concessions.
+21% of Peru’s territory consists of mining concessions, which are superimposed upon 47.8% of the territory of peasant communities.
+Similarly, 75% of the Peruvian Amazon is covered by oil and gas concessions.